 Note: a comment elseweb on the above article mentions that the complex kinship relationships depicted aren’t static / set in stone as is implied, but are dynamic, linking to this journal article by way of reference.

-I’m torn about linking to Postcolonial Catan, by Bruno Faidutti (French version at top, English below – keep scrolling, it’s long) because while the overview of colonialism and Orientalism is decent, the article also has some real issues – e.g., the author’s defense of how Europeans see Native Americans is an almost textbook example of erasing real, modern peoples by appropriating and romanticizing their past while ignoring their present-day existence.
-However, it’s definitely worth mentioning: it helped boost awareness of and discussion about colonialism & exoticism in the board game industry.
-You can find it linked from “Waka Tanka: a Response to Bruno Faidutti”, above.
+I’ve decided to unlink Postcolonial Catan, by Bruno Faidutti (French version at top, English below – keep scrolling, it’s long) because while the overview of colonialism and Orientalism is decent, the article also has some real issues – e.g., the author’s defense of how Europeans see Native Americans is a textbook example of erasing real, modern peoples by appropriating and romanticizing their past while ignoring their present-day existence.
+However, it’s certainly worth mentioning; if nothing else it really helped boost awareness of and discussion about colonialism & exoticism in the board game industry.
+If you’d like to read it, you can find it linked from “Waka Tanka: a Response to Bruno Faidutti”, above.
 (2014)

 - Games & Colonialism at the MIT Gamelab – a list of projects, workshops, and more.